Check My Driving Licence Points: View Status And Points

 How Do I Check My Driving Licence Points Online Through The Official DVLA Service?

-Visit the GOV.UK driving licence portal and enter your driving licence number, National Insurance number, and postcode.
-Once verified, you can view points, endorsements, and licence status securely online.
+Visit the GOV.UK driving licence portal and enter your driving licence number, National Insurance number, and current postcode.
+Once verified, you can view active points, endorsement codes, and licence status securely.
+Update your address with the DVLA before logging in to prevent authentication failures.

 How Do I Check My Driving Licence Points Step By Step Online?

-Start by accessing the official DVLA service through GOV.UK.
-Enter your licence details, verify your identity, and review the dashboard sections for endorsements, active points, and check code options.
+Access the official DVLA service through GOV.UK, select view driving record, enter your licence details, verify your identity, and review the dashboard sections for endorsements, active points, and check code options.
+Keep a screenshot of the conviction dates to track expiry timelines accurately.